Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which areas in Vientiane do local residents consider the most desirable to live?

-Each area appeals to locals for different reasons:
+Each of these areas appeals to Vientiane locals for a distinct reason:

 Which neighborhoods in Vientiane have the best reputation among expat communities?